 How are parents involved in the education setting?
 How can I be involved?

-We are a child and family centred school, so parents/carers will be involved in all decision making about their child’s support.
+- We are a child and family centred school, so parents will be involved in all decision making about your child’s support.

-In the first instance, parents/carers are encouraged to talk to their child’s class teacher.
-For students with SEND, further information and support can be obtained from the SENCo
+- In the first instance, parents are encouraged to talk to their child’s class teacher.
+For students with SEND, further information and support can be obtained from the SENDCo.

 Questions from a Child’s Point of View